-- Adults are approximately 4 to 5 mm long, size of an apple seed
+- Size Adults are approximately 4 to 5 mm long, size of an apple seed

-Bedbugs are small, nocturnal, wingless insects belonging to the insect family of Cimicidae.
+- Description Bed bugs are small, nocturnal, wingless insects belonging to the insect family of Cimicidae.
 They feed on humans and other warm blooded animals.
 They are an oval shape and are up to 4-5 mm long when fully grown.
 Adult bed bugs have a flattened body and their skin colour is either rust brown or a deeper red brown.
 Nymph bed bugs are clear or a yellowish colour and are generally 1-4mm long.
 Bed bugs have two antennae and six legs.
-Red more on what a bed bug looks like.

 Bed bugs have been known to travel over 20 feet from hiding in order to feed but will generally hide within 3-6 feet of their host.

 Due to the flattened body of a bed bug they can easily hide in small places such as baseboards, cracks in floors, under carpets, behind loose wallpaper, bed frames, sofas, behind picture frames and many other places which makes them very difficult to detect.
 They tend to stay together and large infestations will give off a sweet but unpleasant smell.